[ Printer Friendly Version ] [ Report Abuse ]

 Soon after a slightly shorter, blonde, somewhat handsome, though not as handsome as the other three, watery eyed boy came into the compartment.
 "Hermione Winters, this little git is Peter Pettigrew," said Sirius.

 Her body seemed to tense up at the sight of Peter and her eyes narrowed.
 Reminding herself that she was not supposed to know him, let alone have any feelings towards him, either way.
 She rearranged her face into a smile.
 Easy, Hermione, she told herself while she tried with all of the strength she could manage to remain calm and civil.
 "Pleasure," she said shortly.

 Peter looked a little shocked at the less than warm introduction to this girl.
 "Hi," he squeaked.

 The day went on as they traveled through the country side.
 James and Sirius showing off and making jokes, Remus very often rolling his eyes, and Peter applauding and making a fool of himself watching the pair of them.
+Hermione rather enjoyed herself with the boys, even though, it was still rather strange to be sitting and joking with these young men.
 Much sooner than she realized, they were pulling into Hogsmeade station.